 It has been an ongoing debate whether Iowa has too much influence over presidential elections.

 This year, an Atlantic essay by University of Iowa journalism professor Stephen Bloom on Iowa said it was a place with few minorities and big cities that was “not representative of much."
-It triggered critical responses from the University of Iowa president, Bloom's colleagues at the journalism school and many others.
+It triggered critical responses from the University of Iowa president, Bloom's and many others.